 Big Brother Watch is a non-profit campaign organisation leading the protection of privacy and civil liberties in the UK in a time of enormous technological change.
 We are a small and dedicated team with great ambition for 2018 and beyond.
 Our success relies on the dedication of our team – and if you share our passion for privacy and civil liberties, we want to hear from you.

-We have opportunities for three volunteers in our Westminster office for:
+We have the following opportunities for volunteers in our Westminster office:

 Facial Recognition: investigating and analysing evidence, building on our FaceOff report and working with a team on a landmark legal challenge.